CacheFactory/defi-raffle/README.md

 $ npm install # Or yarn install
 $ npm run truffle-compile # Compile smart contracts
 $ npm run truffle-migrate # (Or npm run truffle-migrate-reset) Deploy the compiled smart contracts
-$ npm run truffle-test # Run the automated tests to make sure of the behaviors of the smart contracts
 $ npm start # Run the UI website

-$ npm run truffle-issue-dapp-tokens # Issue Dapp tokens to the stakers
 ```